The end goal of every project across all industries is the same: build a high-quality product that appeals to the customer.

 Users should be able to play any video by pushing the play button.
 The platform’s search bar should allow users to filter results by genres.
 The platform frequently updates the suggestions list by using data analytics.

-Remember that both requirements are equally vital, despite the name one of them carries.
+Remember that both functional and non-functional requirements are equally vital, despite the name one of them carries.
 After all, a website can meet its functional requirement to load in 30 seconds, but it will still be unusable.